 Composing with Curves

-You may not have S-curves in all the scenes.
-Some frames may have curves in different shapes like “C”, “U”, etc. You can use these curves to your advantage.
+Not all scene will have S-curves.
+Some frames may feature curves in different shapes like “C”, “U”, etc. You can use these curves to your advantage.

-Try to bring your subject at the end of the curve or along with the curve.
-If you have multiple subjects, then try to connect everything using these curves.
-It can also act as the dividing element, especially for drone shots.
+Try to position your subject at the end of the curve or along with the curve.
+If you have multiple subjects, try to connect them using these curves.
+Curves can also act as the dividing element, especially in drone shots.

 15. Composing with Colors